-This product is for informational purposes and may not have been prepared for or be suitable for legal, engineering, or surveying purposes.
-It does not represent an on-the-ground survey and represents only the approximate relative location of property boundaries.
+This product is for informational purposes and may not have been prepared for or be suitable for lega engineering, or surveying purposes, it does not represent an on-the-ground survey and represents only to approximate relative location of property boundaries.

 This product has been produced by the Housing and Planning Department for the sole purpose of geographic reference.
-No warranty is made by the City of Austin regarding specific accuracy or completences.
+No warranty is made by the City of Auctin regarding specific accuracy or commistences.